 - Provide the address and ward location of the proposed site for the school.
 Provide a general description of how the facility meets the school's programmatic needs, including occupancy limits, accessibility for students with limited mobility, enrollment growth plans, fulfillment of all mission-critical space requirements, and any involvement of the community in the design of the proposed school.
 Refer to other parts of the application, particularly Section A: Establishing the Need, as applicable. - Describe any renovations and related expenses that may be required. - If the site will be leased, include a final or draft lease or identify the terms of the lease.
 If the site has been purchased, attach a copy of the deed of trust.
-If the lease or purchase is not final, refer to the Planning Year Timeline in [SMO] Historical Academic Performance
+If the lease or purchase is not final, refer to the Planning Year Timeline in Section C:Management Plan, Founding and Leadership. - If proposing to convert an existing public school, include in the discussion whether the Department of General Services or another DC government agency, has agreed to or will be expected to provide any capital improvements to the site. - If the identified site is intended to be temporary (e.g. based on enrollment growth plans), answer the questions below for If a facility has not been identified.